Nada Surf showcase new album at the Koko and tell us the story behind its name

 Yes, on purpose.
-We finished it by summer for fall release.
+We finished it by summer for an autumn release.
 And then we decided not to rush it.
-Let’s not have a panic for art, videos, promotion.
-Let’s not have a panic.
-We feel really good about this record, let’s do everything right, have a life.
-See our families, it’s gonna sound great next year.
-And in fact it does to me.
+Let’s not panic about art, videos, promotion.
+Let’s not panic.
+We feel really good about this record; let’s do everything right, have a life, see our families.
+It’s gonna sound great next year.
+And in fact, it did.

 During that break, didn’t you have the temptation to go back to it and change something?